dodid/minitrade/README.md

 # Minitrade

-Minitrade is a personal automated trading system that integrates with and extends [Backtesting.py](https://github.com/kernc/backtesting.py) as the backtesting engine.
+Minitrade is a personal trading system that supports both strategy backtesting and automated order execution.

-It can be either used as a standalone backtesting engine that:
+It integrates with `Backtesting.py` under the hood, and:
-- is fully compatible with Backtesting.py strategies with minor adaptions.
+- Is fully compatible with Backtesting.py strategies with minor adaptions.
-- supports multi-asset portfolio and rebalancing strategies.
+- Supports multi-asset portfolio and rebalancing strategies.

 Or it can be used as a full trading system that:
 - Automatically executes trading strategies and submits orders.